 The image is quaint, almost nostalgic, as if it were lifted from the pages of a treasured children’s book.
-I suppose the San Diego Union-Tribune is the inspiration for this mural.
+Undoubtedly the San Diego Union-Tribune is the inspiration for this mural.
 It’s a funny choice of images, considering the fact that physical newspapers seem to be gradually fading away.
 But whatever the digital age might bring, the written word, like language itself, will live on…

 To read a few stories I’ve written, visit Short Stories by Richard.